Leveraging LLM and Text-Queried Separation for Noise-Robust Sound Event Detection

 \subsubsection{AudioSet-Strong}

 AudioSet \cite{audioset} consists of an expanding ontology of 632 audio event classes and a collection of 2,084,320 human-labeled 10-second sound clips drawn from YouTube videos.
 AudioSet-Strong\footnote{\url{https://research.google.com/audioset/download_strong.html} } is the strongly-labeled subset of AudioSet, along with 356 event classes.
 It is important to note that not all event classes in AudioSet-Strong correspond to those in DESED.
 Following the DCASE guidelines, we use only the overlapping event classes from AudioSet-Strong for training and fine-tuning, resulting in a total of 3,470 audio clips.
-Meanwhile, the entire AudioSet-Strong dataset is used as a noise source for data augmentation during fine-tuning.
+Meanwhile, the entire AudioSet-Strong dataset is used as the noise dataset for data augmentation in stage 2.